WANDRD Rogue Sling Bag Review – An Excellent Addition to Their Lineup

 Share with your friends!

 These days, sling bags are right behind backpacks in terms of camera bag popularity.
 It’s no great surprise then, that Wandrd wanted to join the party.
-The Wandrd Roam Sling is available in three different sizes to accommodate camera setups from a single body with one lens, right up to someone carrying an f/2.8 trifecta, including a 70-200mm.
+The Wandrd Rogue Sling is available in three different sizes to accommodate camera setups from a single body with one lens, right up to someone carrying an f/2.8 trifecta, including a 70-200mm.
 Using an ingenious sleeve on the back of the sling, Wandrd has even figured out how to carry up to a 16″ laptop with this sling.

 In this review, I will be giving you an in-depth look at this latest offering from Wandrd.
 We will go through all of the features one-by-one, including the new laptop add-on, and then I’ll compare the Wandrd Sling to both the Peak Design Everyday Sling and the Moment Rugged Sling to help you make the right purchasing decision.
 Let’s get to it!

-wandrd roam sling bag
+wandrd rogue sling bag

-Wandrd Roam Sling Sizes
+Wandrd Rogue Sling Sizes

-On the outside, the Roam 3L shares an identical aesthetic, but it lacks the tripod/water bottle sleeve of its larger sibling, and it’s not compatible with Wandrd’s interesting laptop carry solution which features later in this review.
+On the outside, the Rogue 3L shares an identical aesthetic, but it lacks the tripod/water bottle sleeve of its larger sibling, and it’s not compatible with Wandrd’s interesting laptop carry solution which features later in this review.
 It’s also short one zippered front pocket and the accessory straps that are found on the front of the 6L and 9L models.
 This means that the 3L bag simply has fewer features.
 There are no features specific to the 3L that are not present on the 6L or 9L sling.
 For this reason, I’m confident that my long-term hands-on testing of the 6L version will allow me to demonstrate all the features from the range.

-Wandrd Roam Specifications
+Wandrd Rogue Specifications

-Roam 3L Sling
+Rogue 3L Sling

 • Weight: 1lb (0.45KG)